 What other treks can you combine with the Ghandruk Ghorepani Poon Hill trek?

-As mentioned before being a short trek in Nepal you can easily combine other treks with the Ghandruk Ghorepani Poon Hill trek.
-The most famous one to combine is the Annapurna Base Camp trek.
-Instead of heading from Ghandruk back to Nayapul you can trek a few more days north towards Chhomrong and Deurali to reach Annapurna Base Camp.
-Another trek you can combine with the Ghandruk Ghorepani Poon Hill trek is the Mardi Himal trek, and although this is not done often it’s perfectly possible.
+As mentioned before, being a short trek in Nepal, you can easily combine other treks with the Ghandruk Ghorepani Poon Hill trek.
+The most famous one to incorporate is the Annapurna Base Camp trek.
+Instead of heading from Ghandruk back to Nayapul, you can trek a few more days north towards Chhomrong and Deurali to reach Annapurna Base Camp.
+Another trek you can combine with the Ghandruk Ghorepani Poon Hill Trek is the Mardi Himal trek, and although this is not done often, it's perfectly possible.
 The Mardi Himal trek goes closer to the famous Fishtail Mountain Mt Machhapuchhare (6,993m) and can be accessed by heading east from Ghandruk towards Landruk and Forest Camp.
-You can even trek towards Beni and Jomsom from Ghandruk with a small detour.
+You can even trek towards Beni and Jomsom from Ghandruk with a slight detour.
 Jomsom is famed for its apple orchards and lays just next to the Kali Gandaki River at the foot of Mt Niligiri (7,061m) and has an airport that goes to Pokhara.

 Which Mountains can you see during the Ghandruk Ghorepani Poon Hill trek?

-Known as a photography trek in Nepal, the Ghandruk Ghorepani Poon Hill trek is of course ideal to see some incredible Himalayan views.
+Known as a photography trek in Nepal, the Ghandruk Ghorepani Poon Hill trek is, of course, ideal to see some incredible Himalayan views.
 So which mountains can you see during the Ghandruk Ghorepani Poon Hill trek?
-Form Poon Hill itself you can see from left to right, Mt Dhaulagiri (8,167m) the 7th highest mountain in the world, Annapurna South (7,219m) and the Fishtail Mountain Mt Machhapuchhare (6,993m).
+From Poon Hill itself, you can see from left to right, Mt Dhaulagiri (8,167m), the 7th highest mountain in the world, Annapurna South (7,219m), and the Fishtail Mountain Mt Machhapuchhare (6,993m).
 On clear days you can even see Mt Hiunchuli (6,441m).

 The Ghandruk Ghorepani Poon Hill trek in Nepal is one of the best short treks you can do, and due to its easy trails and rewarding views also one of the most popular treks in Nepal.
-In just 5 days of trekking you can experience the best of the southern Annapurna Himalayas and still have time to relax at Pokhara lakeside after the trek!
-Fun, incredible views, wildlife, culture and a breathtaking sunrise view is why you should choose the Ghandruk Ghorepani Poon Hill trek in Nepal for your next trek.
+In just five days of trekking, you can experience the best of the southern Annapurna Himalayas and still have time to relax at Pokhara lakeside after the trek!
+Fun, incredible views, wildlife, culture, and a breathtaking sunrise view are why you should choose the Ghandruk Ghorepani Poon Hill trek in Nepal for your next tour.